Ancestor008/Coca-Cola-Retail-Sales-Performance-Analysis/README.md

 ## 🤝 Connect With Me

-I design research that tells organizations why their users, customers, and employees make the decisions they do, then build the analytical frameworks and statistical models that act on those findings.
+I am a **Behavioral research analyst** who designs research that tells organizations why their users, customers, and employees make the decisions they do, then build the analytical frameworks and statistical models that act on those findings.
 My training in psychology and behavioral science means I approach business problems differently: I structure investigations around testable hypotheses, apply causal inference and experimental methods, and deliver findings as executive-ready recommendations that shift how organizations understand and respond to human behavior.

 ---